appetrosyan/CosmoChord/README.rst

 Planck Likelihoods
 ==================
-As this is a fork of CosmoMC the process of installing the Planck lieklihoods is identical:
+As this is a fork of CosmoMC, the process of installing the Planck likelihoods is identical:
 - install prerequisites of Planck Code:

 .. bash::
    pip install cython astropy
    sudo pacman -S cfitsio

-- Obtain from the `Planck Legacy archive <https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/Main_Page>` the following the `COM_Likelihood_Code-*.tar.gz` and `COM-Likelihood_Data-*.tar.gz`.
+- Obtain from the `Planck Legacy archive <https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/Main_Page>` the following the ``COM_Likelihood_Code-*.tar.gz`` and ``COM-Likelihood_Data-*.tar.gz``.
 - Untar the code

 .. bash::
    tar xvfz COM_likelihood_Code*.tar.gz
    cd plc-3.0/plc-3.01/

 - install with

 .. bash::
    ./waf configure --install_all_deps install

+   note that if this fails, the `waf` script will attempt to pull the dependencies from obsolete hardcoded locations.
+   If this is the case, interrupt (`Ctrl+c`) and install the dependencies manually.

 - make sure that all packages are pulled in correctly.
 Any missing packages may not prevent the code from building, but `CosmoChord` may not have all of its dependencies.
-- source the environment variables using a `bash`-compatible shell. e.g.
+- source the environment variables using a ``bash``-compatible shell. e.g. zsh.
+To ease the mental burden, this may be added to the shell profile.

 .. bash::
    echo echo -e "\nsource $(pwd)/bin/clik_profile.sh" >> ~/.bashrc

+   note that in order for this to work with other shells (e.g. ``fish``) you need to adapt the script ``bin/clik_profile.sh``, otherwise CosmoChord will not function properly.

 - untar the Data

 .. bash::
    tar xvfz COM_Likelihood_Data-*.tar.gz

 - symlink into `CosmoChord/data`.

 .. bash::
    ln -s baseline/plc3-0 CosmoChord/data/clik_14.0

 - (re)-build CosmoChord

 .. bash::
    make rebuild